Jacob-Armm/Slang-Embedded-Systems-Interfacing/README.md

 When defining behavior in a HAMR context a good pattern to use is creating objects for each component that act as translators between the physical device and the HAMR component.
 For this we will look at the temp sesnor component of the isolette system.

-We will first look the timeTriggered method for the Temp_Sensor component in the HAMR Generated code layer.
+We will first look at the timeTriggered method for the Temp_Sensor component in the HAMR Generated code layer.
 This method is a periodic method that gets called on a set interval to get the current temperature.

 ```
 def timeTriggered(api: Temperature_Sensor_impl_Operational_Api): Unit = {